-The Australian Health Practitioner Regulation Agency (‘Ahpra’) and the National Health Practitioner Boards (‘the Boards’) administer the Health Practitioner Regulation National Law (as in force in each State and territory) (‘the National Law’).
-Ahpra and the Boards perform important functions to protect the public, and the National Law requires them to do this in a transparent and accountable way.
-I wonder whether it would make sense to have this as the first paragraph, under the title “What is a public interest disclosure?”
+Ahpra and the National Boards administer the Health Practitioner Regulation National Law (as in force in each State and territory) (National Law).
+The National Law requires them to do this in a transparent and accountable way.

 A public interest disclosure (otherwise known as a ‘Whistleblower report’) is the disclosure of information about a person, public officer or public body which shows, or tends to show, improper conduct.
 Ahpra’s Whistleblower Policy is designed to encourage any person who has a serious concern about possible improper conduct or corruption in the administration of the National Law, to disclose that concern.
 Ahpra will handle all public interest disclosures in accordance with any relevant Whistleblower legislation that applies to Ahpra and its Whistleblower Policy.